homeworkc/lazycast/README.md

 ```

 # Usage
 Run `./all.sh` to initiate lazycast receiver.
 Wait until the "The display is ready" message.
-The name of your device will also be displayed on the pi.
-Then, search for the wireless display on the source device you want to cast.
+The name of the display will appear after this message.
+Then, search for this name on the source device you want to cast.
 The default PIN number is ``31415926``.
 If backchannel control is supported by the source, keyboard and mouse input on Pi are redirected to the source as remote controls.

 It is recommended to initiate the termination of the receiver on the source side.
 These user controls are often near the pairing controls on the source device.
 You can utilize the backchannel feature to remotely control the source device in order to close lazycast.